 Yoga for Seniors

 Yoga is a low-impact way to build muscle to prevent osteoporosis, strains, sprains, and fractures.
-The slow and measured yoga poses improve balance and coordination.
+The slow and measured yoga poses to improve balance and coordination.
 In fact, yoga also reduces heart rate, blood pressure, and stress levels.

 Pilates for Seniors